 Jason Gunderson brings a vast amount of cross training and instruction to the table from his extensive public service experience as a structural firefighter, wild land firefighter, emergency medical technician, and police officer.
 Currently, Jason is employed as a city police officer where he continues to provide prehospital care as an EMT and conducts in-service training to his department.
 During his time as a police officer Jason has attended courses with the FEMA Center for Domestic Preparedness in a number of areas: Mobile Field Force and Protester Device Extrication; DEA in Clandestine Drug Lab Response Course and Tactical Clandestine Drug Lab Response; the Federal Law Enforcement Training Center's Basic Tactical Medicine Instructor Course; and The Institute for the Prevention of In-Custody Deaths Inc's Excited Delirium Agitated Chaotic Events Instructor Course.

-For more information on the upcoming Tactical Emergency Casualty Care - Rural Edition (TECC-RE) course in Flathead County, MT this November 8 and 9, 2019, or how we can help your team with TECC, TECC-RE, or TCCC training, please click here.
+For more information on the upcoming Tactical Emergency Casualty Care - Rural Environment (TECC-RE) course in Flathead County, MT this November 8 and 9, 2019, or how we can help your team with TECC, TECC-RE, or TCCC training, please click here.
 For those who want to train and prepare for high-threat prehospital environments or battlefield casualty scenarios, Best Practice Medicine is here to help you be as ready as possible.
 "We know how much none of us want to have to face the worst case scenario," says TAC-MED Director Ben Griffith.
 "Yet we deeply understand how important it is to train for every scenario, however challenging it may be.
 We're here to help you, your teams, and your communities."

 About Best Practice Medicine